hunny01/personal-journal/README.md

-This File Is A Guide On How To User Your Personal Journal Application

-Personal Journal Application Is A Simple And Easy Journal Entry Notebook.
+Personal Journal Application: This Is A Simple And Easy Journal Entry Notebook.
 This Application Runs On Terminal And Is Capable Of:
 * User Management
-* Personalized Journal Entry (Upto 50 Entries)
+* Personalized Journal Entry (Stores Upto 50 Entries With TimeStamp)

 -------------------
 1. User Management: